mfornace/nupack-docs-dev/sources/definitions.md

 \begin{align}
 \phi_{\Psi} \equiv \phi_j ~~~\forall j\in \Psi
 \end{align}
 denote the set of sequences for the complexes in $\Psi$.

+!!!Warning
+    Note that each on-target complex has exactly one target secondary structure.

 Consider specification of the multistate test tube ensemble, $\Omega$, for the design of
 $N$ orthogonal systems for a reaction pathway of $M$ elementary steps.